chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 This will output frames with the methanol at 0, 1, 2, ..., 32A from the bilayer center-of-mass.

 Now we can run each window for 30ns using the 06_Prod.in input and run_window_cuda.sh bash run script.

+>run_window_cuda.sh

+If you have multiple GPUs you may want to split these steps into parallel runs, or run each over a CPU cluster.